-7. Crisis and Disasters in Terms of Loss and Grief
+7. Crises and Disasters in Terms of Loss and Grief

 8. Ways Forward and Conclusion

-Appendix Three - Delivering Training Sessions on Loss and Grief in Early Years to Staff Teams
+Appendix C: Delivering Training Sessions on Loss and Grief in Early Years to Staff Teams

-Clair Barnard has worked with the Early Childhood Project for over thirty years as an equalities play worker, community activist and champion of children's rights, shining a light on the under represented children in Brighton and Hove who often go unheard.
+Clair Barnard has worked with the Early Childhood Project for over 30 years as an equalities play worker, community activist and champion of children's rights, shining a light on the under-represented children in Brighton and Hove, who often go unheard.